federicomariamassari/udacity-rsend/projects/e1/e1-autonomous-systems-interview-practice.md

 _Explain a recent project you've worked on.
 Why did you choose this project?
 What difficulties did you run into this project that you did not expect, and how did you solve them?_

+As a required project of Udacity's Robotics Software Engineer Nanodegree, I recently deployed an autonomous robot that could fetch and deliver items in a Gazebo environment using ROS.

 ## Perception/Sensor Engineer Questions

 ### Question 1